ampproject/amp.dev/content/support/faqs/overview.md

     - title: How can a publisher get content into AMP HTML?
       answer: |
         Publishers and Content Management System (CMS) providers can develop an integration with their CMS to generate AMP content.
 Automattic has already published a [WordPress AMP plugin](https://wordpress.org/plugins/amp/) and we hope that all content management systems will add support for AMP HTML pages.

 ---
-Markdown stuff here should go before the FAQ questions/accordions

 {% include "views/partials/faq-accordion.html" %}